Tyrion58/SZD_image_generate/README.md

 ```

 Upon completion, the evaluation results will be saved in an `eval_image` folder in the root directory, named with the current timestamp.

-## 4. License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.